-I have a broken tooth that requires a reconstruction I cannot afford, so I fill it with temporary filling putty every day myself and work through the pain.
-I work two jobs to pay my rent, but it is getting harder on my health, especially without my medication supporting me.
+I have a broken tooth that requires a reconstruction I cannot afford, so I fill it with temporary filling putty everyday myself and work through the pain.
+I work two jobs to pay my rent, but it's getting harder on my health especially without my medication to support me.